60 of the Best Riddles for Kids: Can You Solve Them?

-Grown-ups aren’t the only one who enjoy a good brain-teaser.
-Test your kid’s mettle with this age-appropriate riddles for kids.
-If you’d rather dive into something a bit more difficult, here are 25 of the hardest riddles ever.
+Grown-ups aren’t the only ones who enjoy a good brain-teaser.
+Test your kid’s mettle with these age-appropriate riddles for kids.
+If you’d rather dive into something a bit more difficult, try these math riddles, “what am I?” riddles, or these hard riddles.

 Riddle: Now you see me

 You can touch me, but I can’t touch you back.
 You can see me, but I only reflect you and can never reject you.
 What am I?

 This is a riddle that encourages children to think outside the box and consider the clues from new and different angles.
 To give them a hint, encourage them to think about the word “reflect” and what it means.